rootstrap/blog/content/AppleAuth gem integration with Ruby on Rails - Antonieta Alvarez.md

 ### Apple sign-in workflow
 ![Apple sign in flow](images/apple_sign_in_flow.png)

-For more information, check the [Apple Oficial Documentation](https://developer.apple.com/documentation/sign_in_with_apple/sign_in_with_apple_rest_api)
+For more information, check the [Apple Official Documentation](https://developer.apple.com/documentation/sign_in_with_apple/sign_in_with_apple_rest_api)

 ## How does AppleAuth works?

 ### Validation
 Apple authentication follows the OAuth 2.0 flow, and this gem will help us with this flow.
-After the user signs in in the client side, we will have access to the user_identity, code, and JWT on our server side.
-The last one is a token that will be used to validate the user authentication with Apple.
+After the user signs in the client-side, we will have access to the user_identity, code, and JWT on our server-side.
+The last one is a token that will be used to validate user authentication with Apple.
 So Apple_Auth's first step will be to decode and validate the JWT.

 ```ruby
 # with a valid JWT